Over 100 5 Star Reviews!

 Both are correct.
 You could be talking about a singular court-martial, or multiple courts-martial (plural).
 You will sometimes see it written incorrectly without the hyphen or with the plural “s” in the wrong place, as in “court martial” or “court-martials,” etc.

-What Makes an Attorney Qualified to Represent You in A Court-Martial Process?
+What Makes an Attorney Qualified to Represent You in a Court-Martial Process?

 A civilian attorney licensed in any jurisdiction in the United States can represent service members in a court-martial.
-The military also states that its active duty military defense attorneys are qualified, but this is a very low bar of competency.
+The military also states that its active-duty military defense attorneys are qualified, but this is a very low bar of competency.

 This does not mean they are the best attorney for you!